 LINES OF AUTHORITY: This position is supervised by the Program-relevant Clinical Site Supervisor and/or Clinical Director.
 This position does not supervise any personnel; however, the position requires participation in peer review activities.
-The position may function in any of the Clinical Departments providing services to either children or eligible adults and replaces former positions of Case Manager II's, Family Involvement Specialists, BHT's Exempt, Bachelor's level Intake Specialists, and Out of Home Lead.
+The position may function in any of the Clinical Departments providing services to either children or eligible adults.

-- Assesses clients through ongoing processes such as the strengths-based assessment, activities assessment, co-occurring/substance abuse assessments, risk assessments and annual assessments to monitor the progress of the client and family toward their goals as evidenced by chart review, supervision and observation.
+- Completes additional and ongoing assessments as needed to assess needs/monitor progress of the client and family as evidenced by record review, supervision and observation.

 - Participates in the development and monitoring of Behavioral Health Service Plans (BHSP's), as evidenced by the service plan and service plan updates.

 - Assists client/families in finding necessary resources other than covered services to meet basic needs, as evidenced by review of the record, coordination of care, release of information and case notes.

 - Communicates and coordinates client care with family members, behavioral and medical health providers and community resources evidenced by documentation, release of information and reports to state agencies.

 - Performs the functions of a Dedicated Case Manager (DCM) when assigned identified high needs children and maintains a caseload of no more than 25 children, developing a highly integrated wrap-around plan with the child and family team.
 The DCM works at linking and referring families to services, preventing out of home placement and advocating for child and family in the education setting, as evidenced by clinical record review and CFT observation.